armstrca/Inventory-Management-System/to-do.md

 Re-arrange button navigation to be above tables

-Research possibility of SQL injection vulnerabilities
+Research possibility of SQL injection vulnerabilities (Arel?)

 Two columns for Categories#index page?

+All Orders, Incoming, and Outgoing tables are incorrectly counting in the "Showing x to y of z entries" section